Meet Our Leadership Team and Staff

 Allison Coffey has spent the majority of her career in the nonprofit health sector.
 Her experiences have shaped her expertise in fundraising, staff development, financial and operational management, and community engagement.

-As Chief Development Officer, Allison is responsible for the strategic vision of many of the Foundation’s major revenue campaigns, including peer-to-peer fundraising, special events, individual major gifts, planned giving, and corporate sponsorship.
+As Chief Development & Field Officer, Allison is responsible for the strategic vision of many of the Foundation’s major revenue campaigns, including peer-to-peer fundraising, special events, individual major gifts, planned giving, and corporate sponsorship.
 She is inspired daily by the commitment of the Foundation's loyal supporters, and finds tremendous joy in working with funders to align their passions with the Foundation’s mission.

 Christy DeSantis